Andrew Murray (trade unionist): Political activity

 Murray joined the Communist Party of Great Britain in 1976, aged 18, and became associated with its Straight Left faction.
 At this time, Murray became a close friend of Seumas Milne, who was also active in Straight Left.
 Murray's allies during the period have been described by Francis Beckett as "more extreme than most of the Stalinists I knew.
-The Stalinists were known as tankies, but Murray’s lot were super-tankies".
+The Stalinists were known as tankies, but Murray's lot were super-tankies".
 Following the dissolution of the CPGB in 1991 he was a leader of the Communist Liaison group, which itself dissolved in 1995 with Murray and its other members joining the Communist Party of Britain.
 Murray served on the Communist Party of Britain's executive committee from 2000 to 2004, and was an advocate of the party supporting the Respect Coalition in the European and municipal elections that year.
 He served once more on the party's executive from 2008 until 2011.
 He told John Harris in 2015: "Communism still represents, in my view, a society worth working towards – albeit not by the methods of the 20th century, which failed".

 As chair of Stop the War, Murray presided at the concluding rally against the Iraq War in 2003, a rally which is claimed as the largest political demonstration in British history.
 He announced his intention to stand down as Stop the War chair in June 2011 and was succeeded by the Labour MP Jeremy Corbyn in September 2011.
 Murray was elected by the Coalition's Steering Committee to the new post of Deputy President, but returned to the position of chair in September 2015, following Corbyn's election as Leader of the Labour Party.

+In 2014, he co-founded Solidarity with the Antifascist Resistance in Ukraine, which organised protests outside London's Ukrainian embassy against the new government in Ukraine.